djh901/seqminer/README.md

 * Weka 3.8.0 (other versions are untested)

 ### Steps
 Use the Weka package manager that comes with Weka for installing SeqMiner.
-Point the package manager to the following URL: https://github.com/djhogan/Weka-SeqMiner.zip (Link Broken)
+Point the package manager to the following URL: https://github.com/djhogan/seqminer/raw/master/README.md (Link Broken)

 ## Documentation
 The Javadoc for this project is here:

 ## Examples
 [RECOMB2017](https://github.com/djhogan/RECOMB2017)

-## References